Charitable Bequests—A Gift in Your Will

 Gifts of Life Insurance

 Making a gift of life insurance is quite simple.
-If you are the insured policy owner, you simply transfer physical possession of your paid-up policy to LifeSpan Resources, and file an absolute assignment or transfer of ownership form with your insurance company.
-Your company then will send a letter to us showing that we are the sole owner of the policy.
+If you are the insured policy owner, you simply transfer physical possession of your paid-up policy to us and file an absolute assignment or transfer of ownership form with your insurance company.
+Your company will then send a letter to us showing that we are the sole owner of the policy.

 Hypothetical Example